MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-cfd.md

 1. Select **Column Tools** and then **Sort by Column** and choose `ColumnOrder`.
 	:::image type="content" source="media/reports-boards/cfd-sort-by-column.png" alt-text="Screenshot of Power BI Column Tools, Sort by Column selection.":::

-1. Select the **Modeling** menu, and then select **Manage Relationships**.
+1. Select the **Modeling** menu, and then **Manage Relationships**.
 Ensure there's a relationship between `CFD.ColumnName` and `ColumnOrder.ColumnName`.
 It's likely that the relationship was autodetected.

 	:::image type="content" source="media/reports-boards/cfd-manage-relationships-dialog.png" alt-text="Dialog for Manage Relationships showing a relationship between CFD.ColumnName and ColumnOrder.ColumnName":::